Hi there!

 Dynamic Flow Rails

-This is the important part of the pallet flow rack.
+This is an important part of the pallet flow rack.
 The flow rails are a system of tracks or rollers that decline along the length of the rack which allows the pallets to flow by force of gravity.
 There are rollers or brakes on the system to help ease the next pallet down the incline into the unloading position, keeping the product (and the workers on the other end of the line) safe.
 In essence, you load your materials on the high part of the rack and unload at the low point.
 As you remove your materials from the system, the following load simply rolls into the unloading position.
 This allows the system to work perfectly for first in, first out (FIFO) inventory rotations.

 Benefits of a Pallet Flow Racking System